 Serve this next dish in cute small tea cups.
 Remember you do not need to make large servings for each course.
 This is a wine pairing party not a dinner party.
 This recipe from Love and Lemons is “creamy, savory and absolutely delicious.”

 You will enjoy this dish far after your guests have left.
-We pair this cream of mushroom soup with a very rare and unique white wine grape called Saint Jeannet.
-Saint Jeannet also referred to as Gros Vert Blanc.
+We pair this cream of mushroom soup with a crisp, medium-bodied wine from Barossa Valley, Australia, that displays subtle flavors of peach, melon, and mango with herbal undertones.

-The Allamand Saint Jeannet can only be found here.
-With extremely high acidity, you will find that this white wine compliments this dish beautifully.
+The Elderton "E Series" Unoaked Chardonnay 2021 can only be found here.
+You will find that this white wine compliments this dish beautifully.
 Your guests will be wondering how you landed such a rare and unique bottle.
-With only 5000 bottles of this wine today, this might just be the wine that everyone dashes about.
+This Australian Chardonnay might just be the wine that everyone dashes about.

 THIRD COURSE AND WINE PAIRING: Stuffed Spaghetti Squash